ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-18-Ameralla Algorithm Interview.md

 ---
 layout:     post
-title:      Ameralla Algorithm Engineer Interview
+title:      Collection interview experience
-subtitle:   Interview
+subtitle:  Remeb
 date:       2019-11-18
 author:    Chester
 catalog: true
 tags:
    job
 ---
+# Ameralla Algorithm Engineer Interview
-# Plan & Initial idea
+## Plan & Initial idea
 It's a little bit wired to see the recruiter invite me on indeed. it has been a year not updating on indeed profile.
 That's extremely important progression on this year.

 Skill requirement